Vamsi-Vuyyuru/MyProfile/README.md

 - Hosted various project go-lives by maintaining sync among Global Support Teams including vendor.
 - Ensured that Change Management and Problem Management guidelines were met when handling changes in Application and RCA-CAPA documentations respectively.
 - To find, analyze and provide solutions to the issues from the system logs such that high availability of MES Infrastructure is well maintained.
+- Created scripts to check enormous functionalities of an application replacing manual monitoring efforts.
 - Developed watch-lists in object viewer for continuous monitoring of Application Engines & Data accessing Objects (including hardware and software).
 - Implemented shared folders and shared drives for application engines to pick up processing Data from different Components to Main Application Component.
 - Skills involved are as below: